 - (ONE ETERNITY LATER) Favorite VPN – that VPN you can put all your trust into.

-Make some noise for one of the best VPNs in 2020.
-It’s the first on my list for a series of good reasons like great VPN performance, top-notch VPN apps, and an impressive list of VPN features, among which you can find the VPN Kill Switch.
+Make some noise for one of the best VPNs in 2021.
+It’s the first on my list for a series of good reasons like great VPN performance, top-notch VPN software, and an impressive list of VPN features, among which you can find the VPN Kill Switch.

-Nord VPN provides both types of Kill Switch, and the feature is available on their VPN clients for Windows, macOS, iOS, and Android.
+Nord VPN provides both types of Kill Switch, and the feature is available on their VPN client for Windows, macOS VPN, iOS VPN, and Android VPN apps.

 Therefore, giving NordVPN a chance is something you should have in mind if you’re looking for a VPN provider who puts a lot on the table.

-In regards to Kill Switch, with CyberGhost you can enjoy it on all your devices runing on Windows, macOS, iOS, and Android.
+Regarding Kill Switch with CyberGhost, you can enjoy it on all your devices running operating systems like Windows, macOS, Linux, iOS, and Android.
 Keep in mind that this feature is automatically enabled in their app, so no additional measure is needed to be taken to enable it and make sure your connection is secured.